EPCCed/blender4science/README.md

 import pip
 pip.main(['install', 'pyyaml', '--user'])
 ```
-Finally, like any addon, `SequenceDataLoader` can be installed by going in Edit>Preferences>Add-ons>Install and selecting the .zip file associated with the release
+Finally, like any addon, `SequenceDataLoader` can be installed by going in Edit>Preferences>Add-ons>Install and selecting the .zip file associated with the release.

 ## Running